By Ian Chow, Certified Massage Therapist / Infant Massage Instructor / Oncology Massage Trainer

 In the IAIM mission statement, parents include birth, foster and adoptive parents

 A caregiver is someone who is not the child’s parent but who provides care for a child

 Who massages the baby?

 The best person to massage a baby is the parent.
 When there is no parent, the best person to massage the child is the acting parent; the person who is raising the child and providing continuing care.
 Caregivers do not massage babies but may offer nurturing touch.

-I have completed my theory course and I am currently on my journey to get my instructor certificate.
-For all parents with baby, if you would like to be part of my compulsory coursework and experience first hand on the benefits of infant massage, do get in touch with me. email@example.com.
+For all parents with baby below 1 year old or special need child below 7 years old, do get in touch with me to experience first hand on the benefits of infant massage: email@example.com.
 You may also whatsapp me at 012-698 1426 (won’t be able to answer any direct call, please do WhatsApp instead).
 Alternatively, just look for any certified infant massage instructor by IAIM in your locale and sign up for a course now.

 Ref: International Association of Infant Massage: https://iaim.net/